DataDog/integrations-core/jmeter/README.md

 ### Installation

-The Datadog Backend Listener plugin needs to be installed manually, you can find the latest release and more detailed installation instructions on [this page][1].
+The Datadog Backend Listener plugin needs to be installed manually, you can find the latest release and more detailed installation instructions on [the repo release page][1].

 ### Configuration